Job Interview Tips for Recent College Grads

 Pay Attention to Your Body Language.
 During the interview watch your body language: shake hands firmly, make eye contact as you articulate your points, and sit up straight.

 Listen to the Interview Questions.
-Listen carefully before you respond to questions, ask for clarification if you are uncertain about the focus of a query.
+Listen carefully before you respond to questions, and ask for clarification if you are uncertain about the focus of a query.
 It's fine to take a few moments to frame your response.

 Be Ready to Ask Questions.
 Be prepared to ask questions about the job that reflect your genuine interest and build on the research you have done about the position.
-Review this list of the best questions to ask during a job interview.

 Summarize Why the Job is a Fit.
 Towards the end of the interview if you are still interested in the job, let the recruiter know that you think the job is an excellent fit (summarize briefly why) and that you are highly interested.